sjaehn/BWidgets/BWidgets/Supports/README.md

 If the main window (then) receives a host system expose event, the main window updates the visual content covered by this event.

+## ValueVisualizable

+Support of value visualization (incl. the value visualization position) in composite Valueable widgets.

 ## Closable